mala7891/ndvi-brighton-co/README.md

 Note that it takes time to install of the packages found in the earth-analytics-python environment as it needs to download and install each library.
 Also, you need to have internet access for this to run!

 # Data Formats and Types
-To apply this workflow, you need Landsat imagery data in GeoTIFF format.
-The Landsat imagery should contain the necessary bands, specifically the red and near-infrared (NIR) bands.
+To apply this particular workflow, download the Landsat imagery folder located within this repository.
+The Landsat imagery should also contain the necessary bands for this analysis, specifically the red and near-infrared (NIR) bands.

-The workflow expects the Landsat imagery to be organized in a specific folder structure, where the Landsat GeoTIFF files are stored in a folder named "landsat_data".
+To replicate the download process, go to the USGS Earth Explorer website (https://earthexplorer.usgs.gov/) and create an account if necessary.
+Select the appropriate Landsat tiles and date range (May 1st, 1990 to August 31st, 2023) for the Landsat imagery.
+Choose the Landsat satellite and corresponding bands for the analysis.
+Download the Landsat imagery data in .TIF format.
+The workflow expects the Landsat imagery to be organized in a specific folder structure, where the Landsat .TIF files are stored in a folder inside "users/YOUR_NAME_HERE/earth-analytics/landsat_brighton".

-Make sure to select Landsat scenes that cover the study area and the desired time periods.
-The Landsat data should be available in GeoTIFF format and include the red and NIR bands necessary for NDVI calculation.

-Ensure that the Landsat imagery data has sufficient spatial and temporal resolution for analysis.
-Additionally, consider the cloud cover percentage and select scenes with minimal cloud cover to obtain accurate results.

-You can explore other reputable data sources or satellite data repositories that provide Landsat imagery data in GeoTIFF format suitable for NDVI analysis.
+For additional research, imagery data from other publicly available satellite datasets that provide data in .tif format suitable for NDVI analysis can be substituted .
+Make sure to select scenes that replicate the methods listed above and adjust the code during the import process accordingly.

 # Conclusion
 This project aims to enhance the historical and ecological understanding of environmentally sensitive areas within the City of Brighton, Colorado.
 By analyzing satellite data and generating custom NDVI maps, decision-makers will gain valuable insights into vegetation density and health, promoting informed choices regarding sustainable landscape management and climate resilience.
 This project contributes to the broader goal of creating a healthier and more sustainable city by balancing conservation, resource use, and maintaining ecosystem services.